 Continuing students: for Priority Enrollment, see the Chinese instructors during their office hours.
-See the Language Program web site, http://language.ucsc.edu, for office hours and locations.
+See the Languages and Applied Linguistics Program web site, http://language.ucsc.edu, for office hours and locations.

-Sept.
-30, 10:00-11:30 a.m., see the faculty in 113 Cowell.
+September 22, 10:00-11:30 a.m., see the faculty in 113 Cowell.
 Arrive promptly at 10:00 a.m.
 Written exam.
-Oral placement interviews will be conducted on the first day of instruction.
+Oral placement interviews will be conducted the first day of instruction.